 Where to stay

-Now when you successfully arrived to the island you will realise that there are not many hotel options.
-In fact, in 2014 we opted to stay in beach-side camping instead of cockroach infested hotel in Hadibo!
-Nowadays the situation is better but do not expect comfort.
-Out of Hadibo and villages like Qalansiyah the only option is camping.
-A trusted tour operator will provide tents and sleeping mats, but I recommend you bring your own (light) sleeping bag.
+Now, when you successfully arrive on the island, you will realize that there are not many hotel options.
+In fact, back in 2014, we opted for beach-side camping instead of staying in a cockroach-infested hotel in Hadibo!
+Nowadays, the situation has improved, but don’t expect comfort.
+Beyond Hadibo and villages like Qalansiyah, camping is the only option.
+A trusted tour operator will provide tents and sleeping mats, but I recommend bringing your own lightweight sleeping bag.

 What to eat – Socotra Island

 And the all important thing – the food!
 The island is quite barren and without much fertile soil.
-This means there cannot be any meaningful agriculture.
-We had to import our own fruits and vegetables for the duration of the trip.
+This means there cannot be any larger scale agriculture.
+In 2014, we had to import our own fruits and vegetables for the duration of the trip.
 We also brought a good amount of rice and canned tuna to complement our meals.

 One thing where Socotra is plentiful is the seafood!
 And I am happy to confirm that local fishermen really do fish in sustainable, traditional way that supports their families.
 Every day we were stocked with fresh daily catch which consisted of a variety of fish.
-Since there are no Michelin star restaurants around the island the best way to travel is by a local team that includes a driver, a guide and a cook.
-This way you will always have a decent meal waiting for you when needed.
+A few times we met young boys who were selling freshly caught squid or octopus at reasonable prices.

 Socotra Island – places to visit